University of Monterrey: ¡Lánzate! Center for Leadership and Challenge

 The center was built according to the standards of ACCT (Association for Challenge Course Technology), which regulates the quality in this type of structures and counts with qualified instructors.
 The design of the programs was made following the guidelines of the Association for Experiential Education (AEE).

 The architectural design of the piece was in charge of Enrique Abaroa, as well as Challenge Towers, globally recognized for creating the "Discovery Course" which offers over 24 different challenges.
 Only four like this exist in the world, and this is the only in Mexico.

 High School UDEM

 There are four different units situated in locations across the city.

 Valle Alto Unit

-Located in San Pedro Garza García, N.L, México, the programs offered at this unit are the International Baccalaureate, the Bicultural Preparatory School Program, and the Multicultural Preparatory School Program.
+Located in Southern Monterrey, N.L, México, the programs offered at this unit are the International Baccalaureate, the Bicultural Preparatory School Program, and the Multicultural Preparatory School Program.